rauloojs/raul-ojeda-tech/src/markdown/positions/2017-09-procodific.md

 - Webpacker + React on Rails to support SSR with frontend as a SPA
 - Devise + JWT for API authentication

 Backend project has a larger list of dependencies.
-I'm just mentioning the relevant ones for the parts of code I worked in.
+I only mention the relevant ones for the parts of code I worked with.

 ###Frontend
+- Hosted on Heroku
+- Invision mockups
 - React
 - Rails/webpacker to generate react starter project
 - React on Rails to get props + context from backend
-- Bootstrap + Custom styles + SASS
+- Custom Bootstrap + SASS
 - Reactstrap instead of boostrap's jQuery parts
-- FontAwesome for icons
-- Date-fns for dates
-- Download.js for easy binary downloads/previews
-- Validate.js for easy forms validation
 - Other libraries:
-react-autosuggest, lodash, react-dropzone, react-infinite-scroller, react-number-format, react-slick, rxjs
+font awesome icons, date-fns, download.js, validate.js, react-autosuggest, lodash, react-dropzone, react-infinite-scroller, react-number-format, react-slick, rxjs

 ##Tech for reporters
-TechForReporters is a place where reporters can ask questions about the latest tech news and where technologists – programmers, engineers, designers, and thinkers – can answer in an anonymous or open forum.
-I just developed a few features and perform some changes for this project, however I upgraded frontend to React 16 and started site redesign from material UI to custom design (which hasn't been released yet).
+[TechForReporters](https://techforreporters.com/) is a place where reporters can ask questions about the latest tech news and where technologists – programmers, engineers, designers, and thinkers – can answer in an anonymous or open forum.

+I just developed a few features and perform some changes for this project, however I <strong>upgraded frontend to React 16</strong> and <strong>started site redesign</strong> from material UI to a custom one (which hasn't been released yet).

 ###Backend
 - Hosted on Digital Ocean